ibm-cloud-docs/power-iaas/monitoring-pvs.md

 To cconfigure a {{site.data.keyword.powerSys_notm}} instance to forward metrics, you must install a monitoring agent.
 The agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
 The monitoring agent acts as a data collector.
 It automatically collects metrics.

 By default, this agent collects core infrastructure and network time series that you can use to monitor the host.
-The {{site.data.keyword.mon_short}} agent automatically collects the following types of system metrics per host:
+The {{site.data.keyword.mon_short}} agent automatically collects various system metrics per host.

-- `System hosts metrics` provide information about CPU, memory, and storage usage metrics, that you can use to analyze the performance and resource utilization of all your processes.
-For more information, see [CPU utilization](/docs/power-iaas?topic=power-iaas-monitor-sysdig#cpu-utilization) and [Memory Utilization](/docs/power-iaas?topic=power-iaas-monitor-sysdig#memory-utilization).

-- `File and File System metrics` provide information about files and file system that you can use to analyze file interactions that occur in your system.
-For example, you can find information about your open files, bytes going in and out, or the percentage of usage of a given file system.
-For more information, see [Disk read bytes](/docs/power-iaas?topic=power-iaas-monitor-sysdig#disk-read-bytes) and [Disk write bytes](/docs/power-iaas?topic=power-iaas-monitor-sysdig#disk-write-bytes).

-- `Network metrics` provide information about the network.
-They offer insight to the connections that are established between your applications, containers, and servers.
-For example, you can find information about the bytes that are being sent or received, or the number of HTTP requests, connections, and latency.
-For more information, see [Incoming network bytes](/docs/power-iaas?topic=power-iaas-monitor-sysdig#incoming-network-bytes) and [Outgoing network bytes](/docs/power-iaas?topic=power-iaas-monitor-sysdig#outgoing-network-bytes).

 For a list of collected metrics, see [{{site.data.keyword.powerSys_notm}} metrics dictionary](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-metrics-dictionary).